DRIVEN BASE

 Corporate Governance System and Principal Organizations

-DENSO has adopted a corporate auditor system, under which it has established the General Meeting of Shareholders, Board of Directors, Audit & Supervisory Board, and Accounting Auditors as statutory bodies.
-Through a corporate officer system that separates and clarifies the roles between members of the Board, who are responsible for management (decision-making and supervision), and the executive vice president and senior executive officers, who are responsible for the execution of business operations, DENSO is streamlining the number of members of the Board and is realizing swift decision-making and business operations.
+DENSO has adopted a corporate auditor system under which it has established the General Meeting of Shareholders, Board of Directors, Audit & Supervisory Board, and Accounting Auditors as statutory bodies.
+Through a president, executive vice presidents, and a corporate officer system that separates and clarifies the roles between members of the Board, who are responsible for management (decision-making and supervision), and senior executive officers, who are responsible for the execution of business operations, DENSO CORPORATION is streamlining the number of members of the Board and is realizing swift decision-making and business operations.

 Corporate Governance System